natialexm/nike/README.md

-Here’s a revised version of the README file for your Nike website project, tailored to showcase your skills and streamlined for clarity:

----

 # Nike Landing Page

 A React-based Nike landing page built with Tailwind CSS to demonstrate my skills in front-end development.